-The Exploitation Plan (EP), included in the PEDR, will be designed in order to multiply the impact of the proposed solutions and prepare the transition towards industrial and commercial uptake in order to fully achieve the expected impact.
-The EP will describe the activities to be undertaken (how and by whom) in order to ensure the exploitation beyond the project itself.
-The exploitation strategy will reflect and will be built-up as a result of sound analysis of the market trends, potential users, and financial sustainability.
-The target users will be precisely identified and analysed in terms of specific needs and objectives.
-The exploitation activities will be coordinated by the Steering Committee in collaboration with the Exploitation Manager (See following on Specific potential exploitable results plans).
-A value chain and market analysis will be performed in order to find the needs of the customers and the competitive situation.
-These will be assessed quantitatively to gain better insight by applying the broadly acknowledged SRI NABC (Need, Approach, Benefit, Competition) methodology .
-The needs of the customers and the competitive situation will be assessed quantitatively to gain better insight on the pricing of the components developed within the project.
-The exploitation strategy will include the participation to exploitation strategy seminars held by EC experts, to which all partners shall have the possibility to acknowledge what exploitation activities include, and how to exploit and disseminate the results achieved.
+The Exploitation Plan (EP), included in the PEDR, is designed to multiply the impact of the proposed solutions and prepare the transition towards industrial and commercial uptake in order to fully achieve the expected impact.
+The EP describes the activities to be undertaken (how and by whom) in order to ensure the exploitation beyond the project itself.
+The exploitation strategy reflects and is built-up as a result of sound analysis of the market trends, potential users, and financial sustainability.
+The target users have been precisely identified and analysed in terms of specific needs and objectives.
+The exploitation activities are coordinated by the Steering Committee in collaboration with the Exploitation Manager (See following on Specific potential exploitable results plans).
+A value chain and market analysis is performed in order to find the needs of the customers and the competitive situation.
+These are assessed quantitatively to gain better insight by applying the broadly acknowledged SRI NABC (Need, Approach, Benefit, Competition) methodology.
+The needs of the customers and the competitive situation are and will be assessed quantitatively to gain better insight on the pricing of the components developed within the project.
+The exploitation strategy includes the participation to exploitation strategy seminars held by EC experts, to which all partners shall have the possibility to acknowledge what exploitation activities include, and how to exploit and disseminate the results achieved.

-The exploitation approach will follow the following pathway.
+The exploitation approach is following the following pathway.